-- a) Between 0.3% and 1.8% of adults living in New Zealand are likely to be problem gamblers, i.e. between 10,000 and 60,000 people.
-New Zealanders lost \$2.334 billion through gambling in the financial year 2016/17, \$125 million more than the year before.
-The National Gambling Study (NGS) found 75% of the adult population take part in at least one form of gambling annually.
+- a) In 2020 in New Zealand 1.6% (65,000 people) were at moderate or high risk of harm from gambling (Te Hiringa Hauora, 2020).
+New Zealanders lost \$2.761 billion through gambling in the financial year 2022/2003, \$507 million more than during the COVID year in 2021/2022.
+(Te Tari Taiwhenua Internal Affiars, 2023).
+The National Gambling Study (NGS) found 69% of the adult population take part in at least one form of gambling annually.
 Lotto®, raffles and lotteries, and Instant Kiwi® are the most common forms.
-(Problem Gambling NZ, 2018) - b) Children and whānau suffer most of the consequences of problem gambling: broken homes, damaged relationships, physical and emotional harm.
+(Problem Gambling NZ, 2024) - b) Children and whānau suffer most of the consequences of problem gambling: broken homes, damaged relationships, physical and emotional harm.
 There is a higher risk of these children becoming problem gamblers themselves.
 A single person's harmful gambling can affect five to ten people.
-(Ministry of Health, 2010) - Māori were twice, and Pacific people one and a half times, more likely to report experiencing gamblingrelated harm than people identifying as European/other.
-People living in high deprivation situations were also twice as likely.
+(Ministry of Health, 2010) - c) Māori were twice, and Pacific people one and a half times, more likely to report experiencing gambling-related harm than people identifying as European/other.
+People living in high deprivation situations were also twice as likely to report gambling-related harm.
 (Walker, 2012) - d) Electronic Gaming Machines (EGMs), known as 'pokies', cause the most harm.
 Pokies give players unrealistic impressions of the odds of winning, confuse people about how much money they have lost, and encourage sustained periods of gambling, often in the hope of recovering losses.
 There are five times as many pokies in the most deprived areas of New Zealand as the least deprived areas.
-(Problem Gambling NZ, 2018) - e) Regular nonproblematic gambling can also contribute to worrying trends.
-Regular gambling can reduce input into relationships like family recreation and care of children.
-Frequent gambling also correlates highly with other risky behaviours, such as heavy alcohol use and smoking.
+(Problem Gambling NZ, 2024) - e) 30% of the NZ Population particate in online gambling.
+Online gambling is a growing trend with an estimated \$415 million lost be new Zealanders in 2024 (Problem Gambling Foundation, 2024) with offshore gambling soon to be regulated.
+In Aotearoa the only authorised providers of online gambling are the Lotteries Commission and TAB.